 Cooking for Schools and Government Entities

-There are plenty of other places you can work as a chef or a cook, and most of these places are in civil service where chef, cooks, kitchen managers and staff, as well as directors of food are needed, such as schools and hospitals.
+There are plenty of other places you can work as a chef or a cook, and most of these places are in civil service where chefs, cooks, kitchen managers and staff, as well as directors of food are needed, such as schools and hospitals.

 You can find excellent cooking jobs in these areas and gain valuable experience working in this very necessary food industry.

-If this sector is of interest, then visit the federal goverment jobs content section of JobMonkey.
+If this sector is of interest, then visit the federal government jobs content section of JobMonkey.
 Working for the government often provides tremendous job stability as well as excellent retirement and health benefit programs – unmatched by most private sector employers.

 School Chefs: Schools of all kinds need chefs working in their kitchens.
 Whether it is at a boarding school, where daily meals are needed, a university campus, or simple school cafeteria, school chefs are always needed to provide healthy, filling meals for the children.
 Schools chefs are in charge of the school kitchen and responsible for the making of each day’s food as well as leading your kitchen staff.
-In some universities and top schools you will have a kitchen manager or director of food services ensuring that the finances, food supply, ingredients, and other details are taken care of.
+In some universities and top schools, you will have a kitchen manager or director of food services ensuring that the finances, food supply, ingredients, and other details are taken care of.

 Cafeteria Chefs: Cafeteria chefs can be found in many different environments including schools, companies, shopping malls, camps, and even community centers.
 The cafeteria chefs will be responsible for leading a team of chefs and assistants to prepare and create meals and snacks to sell at the cafeteria.
-These meals may be of the take away variety, but can also be sit-down meals that are ordered.
+These meals may be of the takeaway variety, but can also be sit-down meals that are ordered.
 Experience as a short order cook will be great to have if you want to work as one of the cafeteria chefs.

 Prison Cooks and Cooks for Detention Centers: Working in a prison might not sound very glamorous, but you can get good chef jobs working as prison cooks, or as cooks for detention centers.